LeyangNi/VMe50/README.md

 # Floating Archery

 ## Introduction
-This is a VR archery game that aims to let users practice the skill of archery with floating targets.
+This is a VR archery game that aims to help users practice the skill of archery with floating targets.

-In this archery game, players are presented with a bow that they can grab and pull the string to release arrows using their controllers.
-In front of the player, there are multiple moving targets with different distances.
-The user’s goal is to shoot all the moving targets using as less arrows as possible.
+In this archery game, players are presented with a grabbable bow with which they can pull the string to release arrows using their controllers.
+In front of the player, there are multiple floating targets with different distances and angles.
+The user’s goal is to shoot all the moving targets down using as few arrows as possible.

 ## Player Instruction